-We already put a guide together where we mentioned 22 potential ways you might look at for heating or insulating a dog house.
+We already put a guide of potential ways to heat or insulate a dog house.

 Heating a dog house with a light bulb or heat lamp is one of those ways.